sekassel-archive/stp-23-server/docs/UDPSocket.md

 Wildcard subscriptions count as one subscription.

 UDP clients that do not send a command are disconnected after **${environment.cleanup.udpLifetimeMinutes}** minutes.
+The `ping` command can be used to keep the connection alive.

 ## Commands